Applications and Interviews

 Applicants who are offered an interview will be directed to our scheduling website to select a preferred interview date.
 Appointments are generally scheduled between mid-October and January.
 In case of conflicts or questions, the Internal Medicine Residency Coordinator is available at Hannah.Mayes@stvincent.org.
 E-mail is our preferred method for communication.

 - Graduate from either a U.S. medical or osteopathic school; or an international medical school currently listed on the California approved list.
-If you are an International Medical Graduate, please go to the following link to verify that your school is on the California list of approved schools prior to applying to our program. http://www.medbd.ca.gov/applicant/schools_recognized.html
+If you are an International Medical Graduate, please go to the following link to verify that your school is on the California list of approved schools prior to applying to our program: http://www.mbc.ca.gov/Applicants/Medical_Schools/Schools_Recognized.aspx

 - A minimum of 3 letters of recommendation.

-- Medical school graduation date within 5 years of the time you will start residency.
+- Medical school graduation date preferably within 3 years and strictly within 5 years of starting residency.

 Applications to all St. Vincent Residency Programs are only accepted through the ERAS application system for the match.
 It is important to know that we are unable to accept or store any documents (CV’s, letters of reference, etc. via fax or email).
 We prefer to receive applications by January 1 so we have time to review the paperwork and possibly schedule an interview before February 1.
 All positions are filled through the NRMP.
 There are no pre-match positions available.
 Our goal is to match the best people that we can find into our Residency programs regardless of their country of origin.
 We presently have US-trained and international medical graduates in residency at our hospital.